 Use: For applying foundation.

 They are a necessity for powder foundation because a brush ensures that no makeup transfers, whereas, a sponge or beauty blender does tend to.
 Foundation brushes are typically dense or full, rounded, and dome-shaped.

 5. Tapered Foundation Brush

 Use: For precise application of foundation, highlighters, or blush.

 Use: Create a seamless airbrushed foundation look, or simply settle your foundation on your skin.

 This is to help push your makeup product into your skin’s crevices, so it doesn’t look like an obvious strip of painted product.

 Use: For the application of loose powder, body shimmer, and other fine-grain products.

 A Kabuki brush is slightly similar to the standard powder brush, however, it is more tightly packed.
-Kinda like your powder brush and stippling brush merged into one.
+It’s kind of like your powder brush and stippling brush merged into one.
 They’re best to use with loose powders on your body, face and neck.

 8. Concealer Brush